making3/dotfiles/README.md

 TODO
 ====
     Add GIT configuration
-    Add an "Update Local Computer" script to copy all settings (such as snippets) after git is pulled
+    Possible add a script to auto install all plugins